petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/consuming-apis/api-query-parameters.md

 ## Sort Parameter

+You can sort the response for API endpoints with `sort` listed as an optional parameter.
+Sort in ascending (`asc`) or descending (`desc`) order.
+Use the [API Explorer](./consuming-rest-services.md) to discover an API's parameters.

+To sort by more than one parameter, separate parameter names by a comma and order them by priority.
+For example, to sort first by title and then by creation date, append `sort=title,dataCreated` to the request.

+To specify a descending order for only one parameter, you must explicitly specify ascending sort order (`:asc`) for the other parameters.
+For example, `sort=headline:desc,dateCreated:asc`.

-Use this parameter to specify how you want to sort the items returned (i.e `asc` ascending or `desc` descending order).
-For example, sort the countries API by name in descending order.
+The examples below sort the countries API response by name in descending order.

 ### REST API Example